freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/switch-manager.md

 | **Kicker**  | When ball enters the kicker                         | When ball's outside the kicker                                               |
 | **Spinner** | On each spin                                           | *After pulse delay*                                                    |
 | **Trigger** | When the ball rolls over the trigger                   | When the ball is outside of the trigger                                      |

+## Runtime

+During runtime, you'll see the switch statuses update in real-time.
+Clicking on the icon manually toggles the switch, which can be handy for debugging.